Burmese chronicles: Post-Pagan

 The royal records become increasingly more factual where "after the 11th century, the chronology of Burmese chronicles is reliable."
 One major reason is that Burmese chroniclers could read the inscriptions of the previous eras.
 It was not the case in Champa, Cambodia and Siam, where "scripts have in the course of centuries undergone such profound changes that the compilers of later chronicles could not read the earlier inscriptions".
 Likewise, a 1986 study of Maha Yazawin by Lieberman finds much of the history for the 16th century, which was also witnessed by many Europeans, largely factual.
 To be sure, the post-Pagan narratives are not without issue.
 According to Harvey, "the chronicles abound in anachronisms, and in stock situations which recur regularly"; the chroniclers regarded "general conditions in early times being the same as those in their own day, the 18th century".
 Moreover, the troop figures reported in the chronicles for the various military campaigns are at least an order of magnitude higher than the actual number possible given the size of the population and transportation mechanisms of the era.

 Current status

 Despite Myanmar's possession of large amounts of historical material, many of the records have not been properly maintained, or used for research.
+Universities' Central Library (UCL) at the University of Yangon is Myanmar's biggest academic library and plays a pivotal role in collecting and preserving historical Burmese manuscripts.
+UCL has the largest collection of traditional manuscripts in the country, including 15,000 palm-leaf manuscripts and 4,000 parabaiks.
 The National Library of Myanmar holds 10,000 bundles of palm-leaf manuscripts, which have been collected from private donations and monasteries.
 Many more rolls of palm-leaf manuscripts remain uncollected, and are moldering in monasteries across the country without proper care as well as under attack by unscrupulous treasure hunters.
 Efforts to digitise the manuscripts have not materialised.
 Few have been studied systematically since the Burma Research Society closed the doors in 1980.
 The society had published the Journal of the Burma Research Society (JBRS) over (1300 articles in 59 volumes) between 1910 and 1980.